Optimizing Vaccine Site Locations While Considering Travel Inconvenience and Public Health Outcomes

 Our public health objective consists of vaccination targets (from a simplified SIR model) and the prioritization score (from commuting patterns in LAC).
 This objective serves as a proxy for true health goals such as infections averted.
 We evaluate the validity of this approximation in the LAC COVID-19 context in this section.
 We do so by varying the importance of the health objective term ($\lambda$) and testing if the number of infections reduced is positively correlated to $\lambda$.
 A good health objective would avert more infections with increasing emphasis on the health objective.
 This can also serve as a sensitivity analysis on $\lambda$ (relative importance of health objective versus travel inconvenience and inequity score).

-Our health objective term is a reasonable proxy for cases averted when $\lambda\leq 10$.
+Our health objective term is a reasonable proxy for cases averted when $\lambda\leq 9$.
 Figure~\ref{fig:vary_lambda_infections} shows infections averted when varying $\lambda$.
-When $\lambda\leq10$, the number of infections averted increases with $\lambda$.
+When $\lambda\leq 9$, the number of infections averted increases with $\lambda$.
 This suggests that the public health objective we have adopted serves as an effective proxy for the real-world goal of reducing infections.
-However, when $\lambda$ surpasses 10, the number of infections averted plateaus and even slightly drops, implying that beyond a certain point of weight on the public health objective, the public health objective does not approximate the reduction in infections well.
+However, when $\lambda$ surpasses 9, the number of infections averted plateaus and even slightly drops, implying that beyond a certain point of weight on the public health objective, the public health objective does not approximate the reduction in infections well.
 In those cases, when $\lambda$ is exceedingly high, the optimization model prioritized the vaccines only for areas with high risks of becoming infectious while other areas with no vaccine access remain vulnerable, thus not reducing infections effectively.